This article is from 2015.

 If various tourism organizations are to be believed, Wisconsin is filled with natural beauty, endless outdoor and urban activities, and die-hard Packers fans.
-Water skiing is sometimes involved.
-If various horror films are to believed, however, the state is filled with unholy carnage, endless ways to be terrorized, and die-hard serial killers.
-Volkswagens dressed up as giant spiders are sometimes involved.
+If various horror films are to believed, the state is filled with unholy carnage, endless ways to be terrorized, and die-hard serial killers.
 Just in time for the Halloween season, here are 26 horror films set in (but not necessarily shot in) the demonic Badger State, complete with bite-sized synopses.
 (Check out Krista Culbertson’s American Of London blog for detailed and entertaining reviews of many of these films.)

 The Alpha Incident (1978)